openvm-org/openvm/book/src/using-extensions/bigint.md

 ## `I256`

-The `I256` struct is a 256-bit signed integer type.
-The `I256` struct is very similar to the `U256` struct.
+The `I256` struct is a 256-bit signed integer type and is very similar to the `U256` struct.

 ### Constants